-This section includes information about the application for the master degree, deadlines and procedures summary, and information for committee members and students planning final examinations.
+This section includes information about the application for the master's degree, deadlines and procedures summary, and planning final examinations.

-By the deadline (listed on the university calendar) of the semester in which you plan to graduate, you must Apply to Graduate, a link in your myWSU student center, at least one semester before the final oral examination is scheduled so that students can be notified of graduate requirements (to-do lists) before enrolling for their last semester.
+Well before the deadline (listed on the university calendar) of the semester in which you plan to graduate, you must Apply to Graduate, a link in your myWSU portal, at least one semester before the final oral examination is scheduled so that you may be notified of graduate requirements (to-do lists) in your myWSU portal before enrolling for your last semester.
 The fee associated with graduation must be paid prior to the final examination.
 If you do not graduate in the semester for which you applied, you must reapply for the degree.
 However, the fee is paid it carries over from semester to semester for one calendar year.